 Why not have another listen to 'Oh, Happy Day!' on Youtube to practise our song?
 Don't forget your gospel choir moves!

-We share our learning journey with you through our weekly newsletter.
+During the Autumn and Spring terms, we shared our learning journey with you through our weekly newsletter.
+Please see below.

 Want to practice multiplying fractions?
 Try this online game on Math Playground.
 Remember to simplify!

 There are some great resources to support this week’s maths here: movement, translation, reflection and positional language.

 This is a quick, friendly quiz to check you understand the difference between medicines and drugs.